MichaelCurrin/learn-to-code/en/topics/shell/Scheduling/monitor_cron_mails.md

 You can leave that job running while you get mail setup next.

-For further details on crontab usage, see `$ man crontab` or [How Do I Setup A Cron Job?](https://askubuntu.com/questions/2368/how-do-i-set-up-a-cron-job).
+For further details on crontab usage, see `$ man crontab` or [How Do I Set up A Cron Job?](https://askubuntu.com/questions/2368/how-do-i-set-up-a-cron-job).

-## 2. Setup mail utility
+## 2. Set up mail utility

 ### 2.1 Install